EricHuang49/my-page/content/research/work_in_progress.md

 active: true

 # Order that this section appears on the page.
-weight: 10
+weight: 20

-title: Job Market Paper
+title: Works in Progress
 subtitle: ''

 content:
   # Filter on criteria
   filters:
     folders:
-      - jmp
+      - papers
     tag: ''
     category: ''
     publication_type: ''